• Skip to primary navigation

 • Plant Milk - Any full-fat plant based milk such as soy, oat, or almond works.

-• Orange - The juice and zest from 1 large orange adds a delicious citrus element to complement the cranberries.
+• Orange – The juice and zest from 1 large orange adds a delicious citrus flavor to complement the cranberries.
 The juice also works as an acid to curdle the milk, thus making a vegan buttermilk.
 You can use 1 tablespoon of apple cider vinegar or lemon juice in place of the orange juice.

 • Oil - I like to use canola oil to create a soft, tender, and moist texture.
 Another light-tasting oil will work too.